This exclusive content is part of our Healthy Conversations about Hearing Loss series. Read the content below, or download a PDF to print and share.

 Make sure your face is well lit and easy to see.

 For many of the same reasons just mentioned, the lighting in the room and around your face can affect the conversation.
 Avoid standing in front of a window or other light source that causes “back lighting.”
 Take advantage of lamps or lights in the room that can help your conversation partner see your face more clearly.
 Also, keep your hands away from your face while talking.
 If you are eating, chewing, smoking, etc. while talking, your speech will be more difficult to understand.
-For those of you with beards or moustaches, don’t stroke them when speaking.
+For those of you with beards or mustaches, don’t stroke them when speaking.

 Eliminate background noise.

 Most people with hearing loss find it difficult to separate your speaking voice from distracting background noises.
 Turn the TV, radio, or dishwasher off.
 If a room is too “echo-y,” try a different location.
 When speaking in a small group, like at a dinner party, remember to speak one at a time.
 Keep everyone focused on one general conversation, rather than several smaller, overlapping conversations.
-At a restaurant or other public space, find a quieter space when possible.
+At a restaurant or other public space, find a quieter room or corner when possible.

 Speak in a relatively normal voice.

 Often for those with hearing loss the trouble is less about the loudness of your voice and more about other factors, like the lighting or background noise in the room.
 In some circumstances, you can give your voice a small boost in volume, but don’t overdo it.
 Shouting actually distorts sound and makes it more difficult to understand.
 If you are wearing a mask, this is especially important.
 However, don’t overdo it.
 Raising your voice or shouting can actually distort sound and make it more difficult to understand.

 Articulate as clearly as possible, but without exaggeration.